-Make a sheep or lamb mask as a lovely Spring, Easter, Australian, farmyard or nativity craft activity for kids.
+Make a sheep or lamb mask as a lovely Spring, Easter, farmyard or nativity craft activity for kids.
 It’s also a fun craft to go along with the nursery rhyme Mary Had A Little Lamb.

 With last week being JJ’s first week of school, it was also my toddler Bee’s first week of one-on-one time at home.
 And how did we spend it?